j2store/userguide/custom_fields.md

 * **Published** - The field has to be published by setting this to '**Yes**' to be displayed

 #### Display Settings
 You can choose the layouts to display the field.
 You can select all the three layouts or any combination of layouts or only one layout.
-The layouts:
+The layouts are:
 * **Checkout Billing Address Layout**
 * **Checkout Shipping Address Layout**
 * **Checkout Payment Method Layout**